stdevPavelmc/mailad/README.md

 make certs
 ```

-If you have a custom certificate, then just use the generated one and at the end replace them, the certs are in:\
+If you have a custom certificate, then just use the generated one during config and test stage, and at the end replace ir with your's, the certs are in:\

 - Certificate: `/etc/ssl/certs/mail.crt`
 - Private Key: `/etc/ssl/private/mail.key`